a brighter future through learning life skills and education

 Since the beginning of 2016, after generous funding, we have been able to include computer based training using CAMI Educational software as part of our activities.
 The CAMI programme is based on the current CAPS school curriculum.
 The CAMI maths and literacy programmes are offered in Xhosa, English and Afrikaans allowing the children can work on their own, at their own pace and to progress at his/her own ability.

-Our 2017 year has got off to a running start with the enrollment of 90 children from Grade 1 to 7; almost double that of last year and we are literary bursting at the seams.
+Our start to the 2018 year experienced an influx of children and we are currently averaging about 70 in the afternoons as compare to 55 in 2017 and 24 in 2016.
 Whilst this bares testimony to the success of the Kids Club it also illustrates the enormous need out there in the community.

 The children are encouraged to bring their school reports at the beginning of each term so that the Kid’s Club Co-ordinator can monitor their progress.
 The Kid’s Club Co-ordinator also visits the children’s homes and schools throughout the year to feedback to their parents and check in with teachers regarding the children’s progress.
 The success of the Kids Club in helping the children academically has been shown in that of the 50 children enrolled in 2016 only 2 children did not pass their mathematics and only 2 had to repeat their year!